 We all know that the first weeks of school with our students can truly set the stage for the entire year.
-Read-aloud books are a great way to facilitate class discussions, encourage students to feel comfortable sharing, and help you and your students establish which values will define your class’s identity.
-Here are some of our favorite back-to-school books, including a few just-released titles from favorite authors.
+Read-aloud books are a great way to encourage class discussions, teach students to feel comfortable sharing, and help you and your students establish which values will define your class’s identity.
+If you’re doing online teaching this fall, there’s no reason to pass on the read-alouds.
+They are easy to do on video and a great way to further the connection with your class.
+Here are some of our favorite back-to-school books.

 Just a heads up, WeAreTeachers may collect a share of sales from the links on this page.
 We only recommend items our team loves!